bluekitchen/btstack/doc/manual/docs-template/profiles.md

 For example, Volume State Characteristic (Voice Control Service) requires:
 - Mandatory Properties: Read, Notify
-- Security Permittions: Encryption Required
+- Security Permissions: Encryption Required

 In addition, its read is handled by application.
 We can model this Characteristic as follows: